 With the increasing availability of excavated manuscripts from early China, I began to shift the center of my research toward this new material.
 I conducted a research project titled "Towards a Methodology for the Study of Ancient Chinese Manuscripts" at the University of Hamburg (20022005) and continued this research at the University of Chicago (200607).

-During my recent stay at the Institute for Advanced Study in Princeton (2011-12), I have completed the monograph The Embodied Text: Establishing Textual Identity in Early Chinese Manuscripts, which has appeared in the series Studies in the History of Chinese Texts at E.J.
+During my stay at the Institute for Advanced Study in Princeton (2011-12), I completed the monograph The Embodied Text: Establishing Textual Identity in Early Chinese Manuscripts, which appeared in the series Studies in the History of Chinese Texts at E.J.
 Brill (Leiden) in January 2013.
 Among other projects, I am currently working on several chapters for the publication Reading Early Chinese Manuscripts: Texts, Contexts, Methods, ed.
 Wolfgang Behr, Martin Kern, Dirk Meyer (Handbook of Oriental Studies; Leiden: Brill).

 In the course of the research project "Towards a Methodology for the Study of Ancient Chinese Manuscripts," conducted at the University of Hamburg 2002-05, I collected palaeographic and codicological information on several manuscripts from the ca. 300 BCE Chu tomb 1 of Guodian 郭店, as well as a large number of selected characters from the two early 2nd c.
 BCE silk manuscripts from tomb 3 of Mawangdui 馬王堆 that each contain a version of the Laozi.
 This information will one day become the basis of a greater manuscript database.
 At present it is available here in the form of Excel files.

 For a list of publications, see my CV (pdf).

 Publications for download: